Follow the post and watch the video to learn how to approach a successful DIY indigo Shibori dyeing project.

 7. Set aside the fabric to allow the piece to completely oxidize.
 You may want to turn the piece and open up any areas that you want to turn blue.
 Let oxidize for about 20 minutes.

 9. When you’ve finished your dyeing session, use your stir stick to gently stir the vat, as before, in a circular motion.
-Place lid back onto vat and let settle for at least an hour before using the vat again.
-The vat will keep for several days or weeks and you will be able to dye several times.
-See Tending an Indigo Vat section.
-10. When you are ready to dispose of the vat, empty contents down the drain.
-Clean up bucket and utensils with a powdered cleanser or soap.
+Place the lid back onto the vat and let settle for at least an hour before using the vat again.
+The vat will keep for several days or weeks and you will be able to dye it several times.

 • If the vat looks more blue-green than yellow-green, or if you see blue particles suspended in the liquid, the vat needs to be reduced more.
 Add 2 to 10 grams of reduction agent at a time.